 Crystal Lake is armed with a substantial treasury ($4.6 million financing completed April 1) and a highly qualified team of Eskay region exploration specialists who are determined to make the next Big Discovery in this prolific area.

-Crystal Lake instantly became a major new player in the prolific Eskay Rift in late September, 2018, when the company announced a deal with Romios Gold to acquire a 100% interest in the 436 sq. km Newmont Lake Project (see September 24, 2018, and October 17, 2018, CLM news releases).
+Crystal Lake instantly became a major new player in the prolific Eskay region in late September, 2018, when the company announced a game-changing deal with Romios Gold to acquire a 100% interest in the 436 sq. km Newmont Lake Project (refer to Sept.
+24, 2018, news release).

 The Newmont Lake gold system remains open in all directions.
-Most of the drilling was carried out three decades ago to limited depths (less than 150 meters) while much of the drill core was not even sampled.
+Most of the drilling was carried out three decades ago to limited depths (mostly less than 200 meters) while much of the drill core was not even sampled.